 The primary problem on offense seems to be Weis’ cerebral approach to the game.
 In the NFL this approach is an advantage, you take what the defense gives you and creatively scheme each week.

 But in college it is often times more advantageous to simply impose your will and dictate the game.
 Teaching an offense to react to opposing defenses requires ample practice time and physically and mentally mature players.
-Weis is still struggling with
+Weis is still struggling with these differences.

 This is apparent in his week-to-week offensive game plan and inadequacy at motivating his players.